AeroWidescreen/NFSCHUDResizer/README.md

 # NFSC HUD Resizer

+## Features
-Control the size of the HUD in Need for Speed: Carbon.
+- HUDScale: Controls the size of the HUD and menus.
+- FMVScale: Conotrols the size of FMVs.

 ## Credits
 [Aero_](https://github.com/AeroWidescreen) : Creator of NFSC HUD Resizer.